-For each non-partial non-expandable connector class the number of flow variables shall be equal to the number of variables that are neither parameter, constant, input, output, stream nor flow.
+For each non-partial non-simple non-expandable connector class the number of flow variables shall be equal to the number of variables that are neither parameter, constant, input, output, stream nor flow.
 The number of variables is the number of all elements in the connector class after expanding all records and arrays to a set of scalars of primitive types.
 The number of variables of an overdetermined type or record class (see section 9.4.1) is the size of the output argument of the corresponding equalityConstraint() function.
+A simple connector class is not expandable, has some time-varying variables, and has neither input, output, stream nor flow variables.